 Our guy Culpeper was a political radical who believed that the old knowledge belonged to the people and that they should have unrestricted access to it.
 Though he came from an aristocratic family and studied to become a physician himself, he experienced a personal tragedy—the accidental death of his girlfriend, who he was set to marry—and drifted from this path, ultimately becoming an apprentice to an apothecary in London.
 There he learned about plant medicine hands-on, by treating the city’s poor.
 He saw for the first time how different their lives were from his much more comfortable existence, and when he completed his apprenticeship he opened his own dispensary where he treated people at low or no cost.
 He did this outside of the authority of the City of London and to the extreme irritation of the Royal College of Physicians, who were looking to heavily regulate and, if they could, shut down the practitioners of traditional plant medicine.
 At one point he was imprisoned and tried for witchcraft.
-Good old Culpeper was a rebel who railed against authority in general, writing pamphlets that were critical of the king, priests, and lawyers as well as doctors.

 In his practice Culpeper used plants that grew locally instead of imported ones and called them by their common, English names rather than their Latin ones.
 Even using the language of the common person was a radical act in this context.
 Believing that “no man deserved to starve to pay an insulting, insolent physician,” Culpeper published his most important work, the Herbal,in English.
 (An herbal is a book that contains descriptions of the medical or culinary uses of herbs.)
 He also took the London Pharmacopoeia, which was a kind of herbal published by the College of Physicians, and translated it from Latin into English, thereby making their ”secret” treatments accessible by many more people.
 Culpeper died at 38, and after his death his wife Alice edited his unfinished work and continued to publish all of his books.
 His Herbal has been published in around 100 editions in its long lifetime and has never been out of print.

 The best part of the book is that the editors have retained Culpeper’s “caustic comments about the ignorance and deceits of the physicians of his day.”
 For instance, before his entry on the herb clary (Salvia sclarea), he writes, “I could wish from my soul that blasphemy, ignorance, and tyranny were ceased among physicians, that they might be happy and I joyful.”